HydroGeoSines/HydroGeoSines/README.md

 ### Please note that HGS is currently under development!

-If you want to help out, plese contact [Gabriel Rau](https://hydrogeo.science)
+If you want to help out, please contact [Gabriel Rau](https://hydrogeo.science)

 **Funding**: This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 835852.